doramagnoni/DoriWonderCabinet/README.md

 ### Images

-* All images are made and belong to the owner of the webpage.
+* All images and videos are made and belong to the owner of the webpage.

 [Back to Table of contents](#table-of-contents)